ARDENNES MOUNTAIN BEER TOUR

 This evening be sure to plan to visit Tortuga Pirate Bar for rum and beer.
 This may be the coolest pirate bar you’ve ever seen.
 The attention to detail and the commitment of the bartenders to dress like real pirates is outstanding!
 Aaargggh, matey!
 Lunch and dinner are on your own today.
 I recommend a reservation for dinner.
 (Breakfast)

-Day Five • Bastogne After breakfast at your leisure, we visit my old friend, Francois De Harenne, at his Ardennes Mountain Chateau de Froidcour (castle).
+Day Five, Sun., May 10 • Bastogne After breakfast at your leisure, we visit my old friend, Francois De Harenne, at his Ardennes Mountain Chateau de Froidcour (castle).
 This is a rare opportunity to meet a legend in the Belgian beer world and tour his chateau.
 Francois was the director of public relations and marketing for Trappist Orval for 28 years.
 He retired in 2018 and we have continued to be friends.
 As part of the visit, we’ll share some beer with Francois on his terrace.
 More on Francois, his wife Astrid and his chateau on the tour.

 Afterward, we continue on to Trappist Orval for a late lunch at the cafe of Guardian Angel Taproom located just two blocks from the Abbey.
 We will have the famous Orvaliflette, which is potatoes, ham and pasta covered with melted Orval cheese with a salad.
 You’ll also have time to visit the Orval gift shop.